dave1010/Asdfghjkl/README.md

 Named after the Deadmau5' song Asdfghjkl, as the mouse is dead and you use a Qwerty keyboard instead.

 **Double tap Cmd to see an overlay on your screen.
 Tap a corresponding key to select that area, then tap again (and again) to drill down.
-Tap space to move the mouse and click.**
+Tap space to click the refined target.**

 The package now ships a SwiftUI/AppKit macOS app lifecycle that installs a global CGEvent tap to capture double-Cmd activation and routes key presses into the `InputManager`.
 Borderless overlay windows span each connected `NSScreen` to visualise the grid refinement and highlight the current target.
 Grid rows follow the keyboard layout from top to bottom so the highlight tracks the expected key column and row.
 Each grid cell is labelled with its keyboard key using a translucent fill so you can map inputs to tiles without obscuring the screen.
-A floating zoom window now captures a live snapshot of the active region (when Screen Recording permission is granted) so you can see exactly where a click will land as you refine the grid.
-The zoom window follows the target region so it stays close to your focus point without drifting off-screen and uses a larger preview so the destination is easy to verify.
+A full-screen zoom preview now captures a live snapshot of the active region (when Screen Recording permission is granted) so you can see exactly where a click will land as you refine the grid.
+The preview only appears after the first refinement, locks to the display that owns the targeted region, and zooms in by 150% on first focus (then by another 50% per refinement) so the destination is easy to verify without covering other overlays.
 Key presses are consumed while the overlay is
-active: letters refine the grid, `Space` clicks, and `Esc` cancels.
+active: letters refine the grid (and move the cursor to the refined centre), `Space` clicks, and `Esc` cancels.

 On multi-display setups, the 4×10 grid is divided horizontally across all overlay windows so the first keypress selects a screen by column range (e.g. `Q…T` on screen 1, `Y…P` on screen